nielssorensen/OpenEmu-wiki/User-guide:-Cheat-codes.md

 This is because we cannot automatically detect if a code is AR v3 since they are the same length as the AR/GameShark v1/v2 (16 chars), and v3 uses different encryption.

-There is no good way to detect v3 unless you explicitly tell VisualBoyAdvance (VBA) that the code is v3.
+There is no good way to detect v3 unless you explicitly tell mGBA that the code is v3.
 There are numerous problems with front ends and codes floating around the web:
 * Cheat code websites usually all have AR/GS formatted as XXXXXXXX YYYYYYYY and don't tell you which type of AR/GS, unless its a good cheat code website such as gamehacking.org which will denote AR/GS v1/v2 codes as **AR12** and AR v3 as **AR34**.

 * Many cheat code websites have codes mislabeled or plain wrong, without noting which region and revision they are.